djhackersdev/bemanitools/doc/architecture.md

 Essentially, the main module file of each iidxhook implementation just glues the APIs of the modules it requires together.
 An additional configuration layer allows users to tweak some of the features.

+TODO go into some more detail about some differences in the hook modules, e.g. 18 to 19 look identical -> but different AVS versions

 #### iidxhook1 (9-12)
 * Ezusb C02 I/O emulation
     * Setupapi emulation